bakins/vagrant-chef-apply/README.md

 # vagrant-chef-apply

 A Vagrant plugin that adds chef-apply as a provider.
-This is useful when you want to do something that requires mroe than shell but do not want to write a full cookbook.
+This is useful when you want to do something that requires more than shell but do not want to write a full cookbook.

 This plugin has been verified to work with the following